David M. Consiglio

 David Consiglio is the Director of Assessment, Learning Spaces, and Special Projects at Bryn Mawr College.
 In addition to leading a team of media technologists, Consiglio works with researchers and students in the areas of statistics, research and survey methodology.
 While pursuing his graduate degrees, Consiglio taught statistics, statistical programming, and research methodology at the University of Maryland.
 In 1996, he was hired by the University of Maryland to provide statistical, survey and research methodology support for the Behavioral and Social Science faculty at the university.
 In 2001, Consiglio moved to Bryn Mawr College where he continues to work with faculty and students in these areas.
 Over the years he has developed and consulted on hundreds of surveys and research projects.

-Katherine Furlong is the Executive Director, Research Services & Digital Scholarship at Bucknell University.
+Katherine Furlong is the Dean of Library Services at Bucknell University.
 Previous positions include University Librarian at Susquehanna University, Director, Access and Technical Services at Lafayette College, Instruction Coordinator and Reference Librarian at Gettysburg College, and User Education/Electronic Resources Librarian at the University of Maine at Farmington.